mitchellmcm27/sandbox-extension-exercise/README.md

 At the end of the day, we are really just modelling a sandbox, not the Earth.
 It's a model of a model.
 What could you change in order to make this more like a model of a continental rift, and less like a sandbox?
+Imagine scaling the model so that it's 200 km long with 35 km of crust (vs 20 cm long with 3.5 cm of sand).
+In very general terms, what are some other changes you would make?